pinpoint-apm/pinpoint/doc/application-inspector.md

 ## 5. Others

-For more detailes on how to install and operate flink, please refer to the [flink website](https://flink.apache.org).
+For more details on how to install and operate flink, please refer to the [flink website](https://flink.apache.org).

 # Application Inspector